 If the AMF supports IAB, the AMF shall include the IAB Supported IE in the NG SETUP RESPONSE message.
 If the IAB Supported IE is included in the NG SETUP RESPONSE message, the NG-RAN node shall, if supported, store this information and use it for further AMF selection for the IAB-MT.

 The AMF shall include the Backup AMF Name IE, if available, in the Served GUAMI List IE in the NG SETUP RESPONSE message.
 The NG-RAN node shall, if supported, consider the AMF as indicated by the Backup AMF Name IE when performing AMF reselection, as specified in TS 23.501 [9].
+If the Extended Backup AMF Name IE is included in the Served GUAMI List IE in the NG SETUP RESPONSE message, The NG-RAN node shall, if supported, consider the AMF as indicated by the Extended Backup AMF Name IE when performing AMF reselection, as specified in TS 23.501 [9].

 If the GUAMI Type IE is included in the NG SETUP RESPONSE message, the NG-RAN node shall store the received value and use it for further AMF selection as defined in TS 23.501 [9].